 Reimbursement for Community Choices Waiver (CCW) services vary based on the type of service being provided.
 Providers must utilize the Health Insurance Portability and Accountability Act (HIPAA) compliant billing procedure code and modifier, when applicable.
 (Refer to Appendix C in this manual chapter for information about procedure code, unit of service, and current reimbursement rate).

-Reimbursement shall not be made for CCW services provided prior to approval of the plan of care (POC) and release of prior authorization for the services.
+Reimbursement shall not be made for CCW services provided prior to approval of the plan of care (POC) and release of prior authorization (PA) for the services.

-The CCW is the payer of last resort in accordance with federal regulation 42 CFR 433.139.
+The CCW program is the payer of last resort in accordance with federal regulation 42 CFR 433.139.
 Failure by the provider to exhaust all third-party payer sources may subject the enrolled agency/provider to recoupment of funds previously paid by Medicaid.
 Third parties include, but are not limited to, private health insurance, casualty insurance, worker’s compensation, estates, trusts, tort proceeds, and Medicare.

 The claim submission date cannot precede the date the service was rendered.